 “A psalm drives away demons, summons the help of angels, furnishes arms against nightly terrors, and gives respite from daily toil; to little children it is safety, to men in their prime an adornment, to the old a solace, to women their most fitting ornament.
 It peoples solitudes, it brings agreement to market places.
 To novices it is a beginning; to those who are advancing, an increase; to those who are concluding, a confirmation.
 A psalm is the voice of the Church.
 It gladdens feast days, it creates grief which is in accord with God’s will, for a psalm brings a tear even from a heart of stone." -- St. Basil the Great (330-379 AD)

 The above photograph has nothing to do with the following entry.
 It's 100% in honor of my older sister, Christine.
 Christine, who lives in Austin, Texas, along with her fine husband and fantafabulous kids, worries that my blog has gone to the academic dogs.
 That's an exaggeration of course.
 But, yes, I've found myself writing more about school-related stuff, less personal.
 It's not that I'm trying to hide.
 I'm not.
 The No Good, Terrible Day was a way to say, hey, it sucks to be me (today at least).
-But there are only so many units of energy I can allot to blog-writing and it just so happens that I get jazzed about ideas--and how ideas make the world go round, or not, as the case may be.
+But there are only so many units of energy I can allot to blog-writing and it just so happens that I get jazzed about ideas--and how ideas make the world go round.

 So in honor of Christine, and because I love her beaucoup, here is a brief registry of personal info.